 One of my favourite parts was a reproduction of Hendrix’s entire record collection in alphabetical order – I even got to keep a leaflet with all the records listed, which is pretty cool as a vinyl collector myself!
 According to how well-worn the record sleeves were, Jimi Hendrix listened to Handel’s Messiah a lot, and had a lot of respect for his music.

 A fun little fact: Jimi Hendrix swore that he saw the ghost of Handel one night wearing a nightgown!

-Oliver and I both really enjoyed our visit: there were plenty of signs to read, little video interviews with Jimi Hendrix, and even excerpts from his diary!
+I really enjoyed exploring Mayfair, and the Handel & Hendrix museum.
+There were plenty of signs to read, little video interviews with Jimi Hendrix, and even excerpts from his diary!
 We loved how the overall experience combined the music influence of Handel in the Baroque era, to Jimi Hendrix in the 1960’s.

 Time for dinner!

 We decided to have dinner on Bond Street, just a few minutes walk from Handel & Hendrix in London.
 I fancied a good burger with some cocktails, so we checked out Meat Liquor.